Connect with others who understand.

 Overview

-Kisunla is approved by the U.S. Food and Drug Administration (FDA) for the treatment of Alzheimer's disease.
-This treatment is used for people with mild cognitive impairment or mild dementia stage of the disease.
+Kisunla is approved by the U.S. Food and Drug Administration (FDA) for the treatment of Alzheimer’s disease.
+This treatment is intended for people in the mild cognitive impairment or mild dementia stage of the disease, which was the population studied in clinical trials.
+Before starting treatment, individuals must confirm the presence of amyloid beta plaques (abnormal protein deposits in the brain) using imaging.
 Kisunla is also known by its drug name, donanemab-azbt.

-Kisunla is a biologic drug, specifically an amyloid beta-directed antibody.
-It works by targeting and helping to clear amyloid plaques (abnormal protein deposits) in the brain, which are believed to contribute to the symptoms and progression of Alzheimer's disease.
+Kisunla is a biologic drug called an amyloid beta-directed antibody.
+It is thought to work by targeting and helping remove amyloid plaques in the brain, which are believed to contribute to memory loss and other symptoms of Alzheimer's disease.

 How do I take it?